rajabhisaragarwal/portfolio-performance-dashboard/README.md

 # 📈 Portfolio Performance Dashboard
-A Python-based tool that pulls real historical market data and calculates institutional-grade performance metrics for any portfolio of stocks and ETFs.
+A Python-based tool that pulls real historical market data and calculates institutional-grade performance metrics for any portfolio of stocks.
 Built as part of my journey learning quantitative finance and Python.
 ## Features
 - User inputs any tickers and date range at runtime — no code changes required